jacobkers/papylio_kers/docs/index.rst

    contain the root `toctree` directive.

-Papilio documentation
+Papylio documentation
 ===========================

-papilio is a package for single-molecule data analysis.
+papylio is a package for single-molecule data analysis.

 Current functionality
 ---------------------